-A fulfilling, successful career is governed principally by the culture of the firms you work at, and retention is tightly linked to much of how a firm operates.
-Retention rates offer a window on a firm’s culture.
+A fulfilling, successful career is governed principally by the culture of the firms you work at, and retention rates offer a window on a firm’s culture.

 Why NQs leave law firms